Data Last Updated: October 05, 2020

 Information for Non-Tourists

-All passengers allowed to enter Jordan must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 72 hours before arrival.
-Another PCR test will be done on arrival.
+Travelers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 96 hours before arrival.

 Graph of COVID-19 Cases In Last 30 Days